Gokul-madhaiyan/Data-Analysis-Dash-Board/README.md

 - Dashboard Interaction <a href="https://github.com/Gokul-madhaiyan/Data-Analysis-Project-In-Excel/blob/main/Screenshot%202025-09-01%20103521.png">View Dash Board</a>

 ## Process
-- Verify data for any missing values and anomalies, and sort out the same.
+- Verifying data for any missing values and anomalies, and sort out the same.

 - Made sure data is consistent and clean with respect to data type,data format and values used.

-- Created pivot tables according to the questions asked.
+- Creating pivot tables according to the questions asked.

-- Merge all pivot tables into one dashboard and apply slicer to make dynamic.
+- Merging all pivot tables into one dashboard and apply slicer to make dynamic.

 ## Dash Board
   <img width="1869" height="784" alt="Screenshot 2025-09-01 103521" src="https://github.com/user-attachments/assets/69532e25-7a5b-4df4-89db-795cc469bdf8" />